MDecker-MobileComputing/TypeScript_Grundlagen/README.md

 ----
 # Transpiling to JavaScript

-To transpile a TypeScript file to JavaScript you need to have [TypeScript](https://www.npmjs.com/package/typescript) installed globally using NPM:
+To transpile a TypeScript file to JavaScript you need to install [TypeScript](https://www.npmjs.com/package/typescript) first:
 ````
     npm install -g typescript
 ````